 A ‘Track’ mode for track days

-The ‘Track’ mode makes full use of the maximum system output of the engine and a performance oriented energy management.
-The 1.6 turbo engine develops 300 hp and provides maximum torque of 420 Nm, while the rear electric motors can reach a combined maximum power peak of 120 hp for up to 5 seconds.
+The ‘Track’ mode makes full use of the maximum system output of the engine and performance-oriented energy management.
+The 1.6 turbo engine develops 300 hp and provides a maximum torque of 420 Nm, while the rear electric motors can reach a combined maximum power peak of 120 hp for up to 5 seconds.

 At low speeds, or in a curve, when the engine power and torque exceed the grip potential of the front wheels, the third electric motor can directly power the rear electric motors.
 The generator behaves like an advanced traction control system, redirecting the petrol engine extra amount of torque as electric energy to the rear wheels.

 Rear electric motors – one per wheel “ can greatly influence the Yaris Hybrid-R handling characteristics during cornering by altering the distribution of torque between the left and right rear wheels.

 Each engine can be used independently as a generator or a motor to achieve the same effect as an intelligent torque vectoring differential.

 Depending on the radius of the curve, the system can send more torque to the outside rear wheel allowing higher cornering speeds into the corner (middle-speed curves), apply more braking force to the inside wheel (fast curves), or even brake and accelerate each wheel independently (slow curves) to adjust the yaw effect for a better line, to limit steering angle, and understeer.